 where $\mathbb{B}^k$ is the $k$ dimensional ball of radius 1.
 Setting $g=|\xSd|f_{\beta}(b)\I\left\{\overline{ \overline{b}}\in A\right\}$ for $A$ Borel set of $\mathbb{B}^k$ shows that the marginal density of $\overline{\overline{\beta}}$ with respect to the dominating measure $\overline{\overline{P}}_*\underline{\sigma}_{d-1}$ is given by

-One can use deterministic methods to compute the integral (e.g., Hesse et al. (2007) for quadrature methods on the sphere) or for example one may use a Monte-Carlo method, by forming
+One can use deterministic methods to compute the integral (e.g., Narcowich et al. (2006) for quadrature methods on the sphere) or for example one may use a Monte-Carlo method, by forming

 where $u_j, j = 1,...,M$ are draws from independent uniform random variables on $\mathbb{S}^{d-1-k}$.